 How can automating compliance help an organization?

-To be agile decision makers, information security teams need equally agile tools to help them collect the necessary data about their control environments to meet the requirements of internal auditors certified by the American Institute of Certified Public Accountants (AICPA), American Accounting Association (AAA), Institute of Internal Auditors, or Institute of Management Accountants .
+To be agile decision makers, information security teams need equally agile ISO audit software to help them collect the necessary data about their control environments to meet the requirements of internal auditors certified by the American Institute of Certified Public Accountants (AICPA), American Accounting Association (AAA), Institute of Internal Auditors, or Institute of Management Accountants .

 ZenGRC’s automated platform addresses these future issues.
 The ease of documentation aggregation and reporting offers c-suite insight into a company’s trends.
 The rising cost of compliance comes not just in dollars but also in working hours.
 The ZenGRC platform cuts down on time spent managing compliance by helping stakeholders track changes and tasks.